mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 ### 2.18 Real Stuff: The Rest of the RISC- V Instruction Set <a name="217"></a>
 ### 2.19 Fallacies and Pitfalls <a name="218"></a>

+## 3. Arithmetic for Computers <a name="3"></a>

+### 3.1 Introduction <a name="31"></a>
+The computer designer must decide how to handle arithmetic overflows.
+Although some languages like C and Java ignore integer overflow, languages like Ada and Fortran require that the program be notified.
+The programmer or the programming environment must then decide what to do when an overflow occurs. <br/>
+The speed of addition depends on how quickly the carry into the high-order bits is computed.